Academic Standards & Grading

 Readmission After Suspension

-Students placed on academic suspension may not attend MWSU for the time period indicated below unless the Academic Regulations and Standards Committee grants their appeal.
+Students placed on academic suspension may not attend MWSU for the time period indicated below unless the Academic Regulations, Standards and Honesty Committee grants their appeal.
 A “semester” is defined as the Fall or Spring terms only.

 |First Suspension||One semester|